CarlosBornay/venus-bornaywind/Readme.md

 /WindSpeedLastHour      Calculated Wind speed last hour in m/s /WindSpeedLastMin       Calculated Wind speed last minute in m/s

+Note:
-Note: Paths to show in Color Control
+Paths to show in Color Control
-/0/Current              Current in Amps.
-Value/10
+/0/Current
-/0/Power                Power in watts
+/0/Power
-/0/Voltage              Voltage in volts.
-Value/10
+/0/Voltage
 /RPM
-/WindSpeed   (if t
+/WindSpeed   (if there are anemomemeter)

+Paths to adjust.
+/Stop                     Wind Turbine Brake 0=Run; 1=Stop Writable value.
+Anemometer                yes/not --> Only If yes then windspeed is showed in color control